The Ten O'Clock People

 "The Ten O'Clock People" is a short story by American author Stephen King, published in the Nightmares & Dreamscapes collection.
-Unlike many of King's stories which take place in fictional places like Castle Rock, Maine, "Ten O'Clock People" takes place in Boston, Massachusetts.
+Unlike many of King's stories which take place in fictional places like Castle Rock, Maine, "The Ten O'Clock People" takes place in Boston, Massachusetts.
 A film adaptation has been announced.

 Plot

-Pearson, a Boston office worker, discovers that people of authority, including many police officers and political figures, including the Vice President of the United States, are inhuman monsters disguised as people.
+Pearson, a Boston office worker, inadvertently discovers that people of authority, including many police officers and political figures, including the Vice President of the United States, are bat-like inhuman monsters disguised as people.
 While on his 10 o'clock smoke break, Pearson perceives the bat-like creatures through their disguises.
 Noticing his reaction, a young black man named Dudley "Duke" Rhinemann stops him from screaming and calms him down.
 Rhinemann explains that if Pearson wants to live, he must go about his day as usual and meet him at 3 o'clock after work.
 Pearson does as he is told and discovers that his boss is also one of the "batmen".
 He leaves work a bit shaken, meets Rhinemann and goes to a bar with him.
 Rhinemann explains that a unique chemical imbalance caused by nicotine withdrawal is the only way to see the creatures and invites Pearson to a resistance meeting.

-Shortly after arriving, the leader of the group says he has "big news" for them all.
+Shortly after arriving, the leader of the group says he has "big news" for them all, but then launches into a never-ending, pointless speech.
 Pearson realizes the man is stalling for time and gives warning.
-The treacherous leader says the batmen have granted them amnesty, but a horde of them attack those in the meeting.
+The treacherous resistance leader desperately insists the batmen have promised amnesty as batmen ruthlessly storm the building.
 Many die, including Rhinemann.
 Pearson, along with two others, escape the meeting.
 The trio flee to Omaha and form a new resistance group of Ten O'Clock People.
 This group successfully kills many "batmen", and Pearson notes that their war against the batmen was a lot like quitting smoking: "...you have to start somewhere."